BasileAmeeuw/Creater-Of-Sites/README.md

 * You have to install PHPUnit and facultatively PHPUnit Test Explorer.
 <img src="https://github.com/BasileAmeeuw/Creator-of-Sites/blob/master/Image/phpUnit.gif" width="700" height="450">

+## Coding requirement (MVC architecture)

+This code is implemented in a MVC architecture, it'll be not successful if you change it.
+It's also possible to make all part of the architecture as class but not necessary.
+I've made it for the model files because it was easier for the test and to arrange it.
+There is also a bit of javascript for one form, to pick all the informations from the json but normally you don't have to modify it !

 ## Tests runing

 If you have install the two plug-ins here above, you have 2 ways to run the tests.